 A rights issue is one of the ways by which a company can raise equity share capital among the various types of equity share capital sources available.
-These are slightly different from the standard issue of shares.
-Right shares mean the shares where the existing shareholders have the first right to subscribe the shares.
+These are slightly different from the standard-issue of shares.
+Right shares mean the shares where the existing shareholders have the first right to subscribe to the shares.

-In layman terms, rights issue gives a right to the existing shareholders to purchase additional new shares in the company.
-Rights shares are usually issued at a discount as compared to the prevailing traded price in the market.
-The existing shareholders are allowed a prescribed time limit/date within which need to exercise the right or the right will thereafter be forgone.
+In layman’s terms, the rights issue gives a right to the existing shareholders to purchase additional new shares in the company.
+Rights shares are usually issued at a discount compared to the prevailing traded price in the market.
+The existing shareholders are allowed a prescribed time limit/date within which they need to exercise the right, or the right will thereafter be forgone.

-Let us have a look at the features of the rights issue, reasons why rights shares are issued, accounting treatment of rights issue and how market price reacts post rights issue.
+Let us look at the features of the rights issue, reasons why rights shares are issued, accounting treatment of rights issue, and how market price reacts post rights issue.
 This will help us understand the concept better.

 Features of Rights Issue of Shares